-- Puppies will be in the process of getting their Canadian Kennel Club (CKC) Purebred Dog Registration Papers.
-Using the American Kennel Club (AKC) Foreign Dog Registration Application, available through the AKC.
-Owners can also register their dog with the AKC if they so desire.
+- Every litter is registered with the Canadian Kennel Club and every individual puppy is subsequently registered.
+Using the American Kennel Club (AKC) Foreign Dog Registration Application, available through the AKC, owners can also register their dog with the AKC if they so desire.

-- Puppies are microchipped for their identification, security and safety.
+- Are microchipped (ISO compliant radio frequency transponder) for identification, security and safety,

-- Puppies are sold with a CKC Non-Breeding Agreement and our own companion contract.
+- All our puppies are sold with a CKC Non-Breeding Agreement and our own companion contract.
 We want you to know what you can expect of us and equally, what we expect of you.